 Tasmanian Native Bush: A Management Handbook, JB Kirkpatrick,1991,Tasmanian Environment Centre.

-Further information can be gained from the Nature Conservation Branch: DPIWE
+Further information can be gained from the Resource Management and Conservation Division: DPIWE

 134 Macquarie Street, Hobart.
 7000